50 Cognitive Biases

 for both Cognitive Biases and Fallacies of Logical Thinking:

-5 Common Cognitive Errors worth knowing and working on
+5 Common Cognitive Distortions worth knowing and working on

 What Cognitive Biase should you pay special attention to?
 Which cognitive distortions do we encounter most often in everyday life?